PySanti/bouncing-ball/README.md

-# infinite-bounce
+# Bouncing ball
-A little program of a bounting ball apliying momentum
+A little program of a bouncing ball apliying momentum, all code made by Santiago De Andrade 08/2021

 Instalation :